• Skip to main content

 4. Reset All Settings

-Make sure that you remember or note down your WiFi Network Password and follow the steps below to Reset All Settings on your iPhone to Factory Default Settings.
+Make sure that you remember or note down your WiFi Password and follow the steps below to Reset All Settings on your device to Factory Default Settings.

 5. Change Apple ID Password